 Neo-nazi group "National Action" (NA) were forced to abandon their "White Man March" in Liverpool this weekend when anti-fascists turned out in force to hand their racist asses to them.
-The anti-fascist crowd blocked NA from leaving the train station, threw bottles and eggs at them and broke through police lines to punch them in the face.
+The anti-fascist crowd blocked NA from leaving the train station, threw bottles and eggs at them and broke through police lines to punch them.

-NA, whose members openly idolize Adolf Hitler, had about 50 supporters show up in Liverpool on Saturday for their much anticipated demonstration.
+NA, who have previously held demonstrations against the "Jewification of Britain" and who's members openly idolise Adolf Hitler, had about 50 supporters show up in Liverpool on Sunday for their much anticipated demonstration.
 They were completely outnumbered by anti-fascists, who prevented them from even leaving the train station they'd turned up at.

-Members of the Nazi group brag online about attending ISIS-inspired training camps where they practice fighting, learn to use weapons and discuss Nazi ideology.
-In the flesh, they were not particularly scary: Fights that broke out when the crowds met were mostly won by the anti-fascists, dispelling the hype NA has built up about itself online as a group that "only bullets will stop."
-In fact the truth is they can be stopped with some well-aimed eggs and punches.
+Members of the Nazi group brag online about attending ISIS-inspired training camps where they practice fighting, learn to use weapons and talk about about Nazi ideology.
+In the flesh, they were not particularly scary: fights that broke out when the crowds met were mostly won by the anti-fascists, dispelling the hype NA has built up about itself online as a group that "only bullets will stop".
+In fact they can be stopped with some well aimed eggs and punches.

-The day began at 11 o'clock when 200 to 300 anti-fascists from the Anti-fascist Network rallied at St Luke's church in central Liverpool.
-From here, the anti-fascists marched down the road to Liverpool Lime Street station, where members of NA were arriving by train.
+The day began at 11 o'clock when two to three hundred antifascists from the Anti-fascist Network and Unite Against Fascism rallied at St Luke's church in central Liverpool.
+From here the antifascists marched down the road to Liverpool Lime Street station, where members of NA were arriving by train.

-At first the police managed to stop any of the anti-fascists from getting into the station, and the two opposing groups had to make do with swearing at each other through the windows of the station's Wetherspoons.
+At first the police managed to stop any of the antifascists from getting into the station, and the two opposing groups had to make do with swearing at each other through the windows of the station's Weatherspoons.

 But pretty quickly, the hundreds-strong group found another, un-policed, entrance to the station and made a rush for it.